Arsalan Khattak

 The value of today changes because the Date object is mutable.
 The addOneWeek function changes the today variable by adding seven days to it.

 Problems with the Date object stem from JavaScript’s origins.
 In 1995, Brendan Eich was tasked with writing JavaScript for the Netscape browser, given just ten days to go to market, and told to make it “like Java.”
 Eich adapted the problematic Java Date object, which was fixed by the release of Java 1.1 two years later.
 Most of its date methods were deprecated and replaced.
-The JavaScript implementation couldn’t be entirely fixed without breaking the web, though, and over the years, the quirks of the Date object – like its mutability and parsing issues – have become legendary pain points for developers, despite the emergence of popular libraries like Day.jsdate-fns, and Luxon for working with dates and times.
+The JavaScript implementation couldn’t be entirely fixed without breaking the web, though, and over the years, the quirks of the Date object – like its mutability and parsing issues – have become major pain points for developers, despite the emergence of popular libraries like Day.jsdate-fns, and Luxon for working with dates and times.
+The very existence of these libraries shows that the Date object is not fit for many purposes.

 Temporal promises to fix all the problems associated with working with dates in JavaScript.
 It fully replaces the Date object with a better API for working with dates, times, time zones, and calendars.
 Temporal simplifies daylight saving time calculations and makes working with historical calendar changes easier.